jperezlatimes/tyranobot/README.md

 Reply Objects
 -------
-Tyranobot responds to messages via a list of reply objects.
+TyranoBot responds to messages via a list of reply objects.
 A reply object is a dictionary with the following structure:
 ```python
 {
   "type": "passive|active",